Commonly asked questions for current and prospective students of Fashion Merchandising.

 How do I sign up for classes for the next semester?

 After entrance into the FSMR program, students are assigned an academic advisor.
 Students are encouraged to introduce themselves to their academic advisor at the beginning of their academic career and seek their advice and guidance in regards to academic issues.
 Each semester, the students will have an appointment with their academic adviser to receive their registration pin number as well as a listing of courses to take for the next academic semester.
 The students will then register on line from their computer or from one of the computer labs.

 I am interested in doing a double major in Fashion Merchandising and Marketing.
 How much longer will it take to achieve this?

 Because our Fashion Merchandising program’s Liberal Studies requirements closely mirror those of the Marketing program, a double major in Fashion Merchandising and Marketing is very doable.
-Most students are able to complete both programs in four-and-a-half years.
+Most students are able to complete both programs in four-and-a-half to five years.